DSA Equipment & Support Guide

 - How long will the process take?

-Typically, the process can take up to three or four months overall.
-When you have been assessed, you will receive a confirmation letter from your funder outlining which recommendations have been approved.
-This should happen within 6 – 8 weeks but this may take longer during busy periods such as at the beginning of the academic year.
-It can then take a further 4 – 6 weeks to order / receive your equipment and recommended training.
-Because it can be a protracted process, we would encourage you to apply as soon as possible so your support and/or equipment is in place for the start of the academic year.
-And remember, as soon as your support is approved, start keeping receipts for consumables such as photocopying and printing as these will be reimbursed by your funding body but only if you have a suitable receipt and only if you send these on to your funding body at the end of the academic year with the requisite proforma.
+Because the process can take some time, we encourage you to apply as soon as possible so that your support and/or equipment is in place for the start of the academic year.
+Additionally, once your support is approved, remember to keep receipts for consumables such as photocopying and printing, as these will be reimbursed by your funding body.
+However, reimbursement is only possible if you have suitable receipts and if you send them to your funding body at the end of the academic year with the required proforma.

 - What stage is my application at?

-If you have any questions about the progress of your application, email your local DSA Office for an update:
+If you have any questions about the progress of your application, email your local Northern Ireland DSA Office for an update:

 - I am a Nursing student – how do I apply?